tgriff34/RedGreenBlue/README.md

 </p>

 ## Changing colors
 Changing colors is done using the color wheel!
 There are also numerous preset color swatches that the user can pick from.
+You can get to this view by navigating to a particular light, or tapping on the color wheel to change all lights of a group to the same color.
+This same color picker is used when adding colors to Dynamic Scenes.
 <p align=center>
 <img src=https://github.com/user-attachments/assets/36b2e5fc-bd22-4d2c-82c8-54404c79fc21 width=225 height=487.2/>
   &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp